 - 4.13 Further work will continue in 2022/23 and a corporate plan will be established early in the new year to drive out inefficiencies across the organisation, but this is likely to require additional resources and investment.
-The Council will continue this approach to further transform the way it operates over the next three years, including looking at new working methods by building on the changes made to practices during the COVID19 pandemic. - 4.14 A further key element of the Strategy is having adequate reserves available to manage any unexpected changes to spending and funding plans.
-They are a fundamental part of the way the Council manages its business risks and maintains a stable financial position. - 4.15 Section 43 of the Local Government Finance Act 1992 requires that, when setting the budget for the forthcoming year, authorities should have regard to the level of reserves needed to provide sufficient resources to finance estimated future expenditure, plus any appropriate allowances that should be made for contingencies. - 4.16 Reserves only provide one-off funding, so a core principle is that reserves should not be used to cover ongoing gaps between expenditure and funding and should be replenished as soon as practicable when used. - 4.17 There are generally two types of reserves: unallocated and earmarked.
+The Council will continue this approach to further transform the way it operates over the next three years, including looking at new working methods by building on the changes made to practices during the COVID19 pandemic. - 4.14 Following this approach enabled the Cabinet to approve the allocation of £5.1m of resources towards four of its key priorities of housing, communities, wellbeing, and the economy in November 2021.
+In addition to this, there is funding available to support the climate change and biodiversity strategy and action plans. - 4.15 A further key element of the Strategy is having adequate reserves available to manage any unexpected changes to spending and funding plans.
+They are a fundamental part of the way the Council manages its business risks and maintains a stable financial position. - 4.16 Section 43 of the Local Government Finance Act 1992 requires that, when setting the budget for the forthcoming year, authorities should have regard to the level of reserves needed to provide sufficient resources to finance estimated future expenditure, plus any appropriate allowances that should be made for contingencies. - 4.17 Reserves only provide one-off funding, so a core principle is that reserves should not be used to cover ongoing gaps between expenditure and funding and should be replenished as soon as practicable when used. - 4.18 There are generally two types of reserves: unallocated and earmarked.
 The unallocated reserve is known as the General Fund Balance and is held by the Council to manage the financial risks it faces, and to ensure that it can remain solvent should any of these risks become realised.
-This reserve currently stands at £1.2m.
-It traditionally represents about 10% of the net budget, but is currently standing at 12%.
-As it was not used during the COVID19 pandemic. it has been reviewed and it is proposed to reduce it to £1m for 2022/23 and the remaining £0.2m be used to supplement the communities grant programme.
+This reserve currently stands at £1.052m and traditionally represents about 10% of the net budget, but is currently standing at 12%.

 Earmarked reserves are held by the Council's services and used to pay for specific commitments or set aside for anticipated projects and programmes.
 The projected earmarked reserves position as at 31 March 2022 is shown in the chart below.